ironbee/ironbee/fast/fast.md

 	- \$ -- End of line -- \r\f
 	- \p -- Printable character, ASCII hex 20 through 7E.
 	- \. -- Any character.

+    Union Shortcuts:
+    - [...] -- Union of all shortcuts inside brackets.
+Hyphens are treated differently in unions.
+A hyphen must either appear at the beginning of the union or as part of a range A-B where A < B.
+               A and B may be single shortcuts.
+An initial hyphen indicates that a hyphen should be part of the union.
+    - [^...] -- As above, but negated.

 Using Fast Patterns
 -------------------